Yes! You CAN Work Full Time and Homeschool Your Children

 How I Worked Full Time and Homeschooled My Children

-When I took a job outside of the home after homeschooling for five years, our family decided to continue homeschooling instead of sending our children to public school.
+We’d been homeschooling for five years when I started a full-time job outside of the home.
+Our family decided to continue homeschooling instead of sending our children to public school.

 Our previous arrangement was ideal for home schooling.
-I was a work-at-home mom and a part-time family therapist who could set my own schedule and my husband worked third shift making it possible for us to be with our children all day.
+I was self-employed part-time and a part-time family therapist.
+I could set my own schedule.
+My husband worked third shift so at least one of us was home with our children at all times.

 indentured servitude job to a healthier 7-4, M-F gig.

-As we entered into this new normal, we assured ourselves and our children that we could both work full-time and still homeschool.
+When our careers changed we assured ourselves and our children that we could work full-time and still homeschool.

-Frankly, though, I simply wasn’t sure how it was all going to work out.
-As it turns out working full-time and homeschooling worked very well in our home.
+Frankly, I wasn’t sure how it was all going to work out.
+It was a leap of faith.

-Here are the lessons we learned about working full time and homeschooling and how we managed it for over three years.
+These are the lessons we learned and how we worked full time and homeschooled for over three years.

 You Can’t Do It All On Your Own

-Our youngest son went to a wonderful care provider who, herself, was homeschooled.
-She had four sons that were his age and younger (I know!
-She is supermom!), and the older two were in school.
-She understood our desire to continue homeschooling and was willing to help us by working with our son on his school work.
+We were grateful to have a caregiver who understood our desire to continue homeschooling and was willing to help us by working with our son on his school work.